openownership/openownership.beta/_visualisation/optional.md

 ![BOVS Diagram with Optional Feature for Annotation](/visualisation/diagrams/bovs-optional-annotation.png){: style="width: 62.5%" }

-Specify the nature or level of interest for each line in the diagram.
+Specify the nature or strength of interest for each Arrow in the diagram.

 [Annotation](/visualisation/optional/annotation){: .button }